samanthacsik/NCEAS-DF-Semantics-Project/README.md

 ### Software

-These analyses were performed in R (version 3.6.3) on the datateam.nceas.ucsb.edu server.
+These analyses were performed in R (version 3.6.3).
+See [SessionInfo](https://github.com/samanthacsik/NCEAS-DF-Semantics-Project/blob/master/SessionInfo) for dependencies.

 ### Acknowledgements